-One Of A Kind: John McCain's Indelible Place In American Politics
+McCain And Trump: How 2 Divergent Leaders Collided, Over And Over

 McCain may have been one of the last presidential candidates to give reporters largely unfettered access to him with regularity.
 There were no cries of "fake news" or "enemy of the people."

-In a February 2017 interview on NBC's Meet The Press, less than a month after Trump was sworn in and was hurling invectives at reporters on Twitter, McCain told host Chuck Todd, with a glint in his eye, "I hate the press.
+In a February 2017 interview on NBC's Meet The Press, less than a month after Trump was sworn in and was hurling invectives at reporters on Twitter, McCain told host Chuck Todd, with a glint in his eye: "I hate the press.
 I hate you, especially, but the fact is we need you.
 We need a free press."

 Trump and McCain clash until the end